-Kunwar Pratap and Ajabde had both by the first week known each other's schedules well and they made sure that their timings didn't clash, be it in the puja Ghar, dressing room or elsewhere.
-They tried to stay out of each other's way as much as possible, giving each other the space they needed.
-Ajabde had learned that Kunwar Pratap preferred cold sharbat and desserts over steaming hot food, he liked to wake up with the first bird's call at dawn, he didn't like any disturbances at work or at the Dangal Sthal, and he loved his mother the most.
+Kunwar Pratap and Ajabdeh had both, by the first week of marriage, observed each other's schedules well, and they made sure that they stayed out of each other's way, be it in the Puja Ghar, dressing room or elsewhere.
+They were comfortable with giving each other the space to be themselves.
+Ajabdeh had learned that Kunwar Pratap preferred cold Sharbat and desserts over steaming hot food, he liked to wake up at the crack of dawn, he didn't like any disturbances at work or at the Dangal Sthal, and he loved his mother the most.
 Kunwar Pratap had learned that she was intelligent enough to decipher unsaid words between the lines of any novel, epic or book she read.
-She was very much into spending most of her time reading or sewing and when outside he always spotted her in the garden tending to flowers with his sisters.
+She was very much into spending most of her time reading or sewing, and when outside, he always spotted her in the garden tending to flowers with his sisters.
 What he saw was how similar her lifestyle was to his mother's in a very weird way.
-She liked things simple, preferred to make her own garlands, took the minimum help from the daasis and the most similar things were cooking and singing.
-Kunwar Pratap had unknowingly noticed a lot.
+She liked things to be simple, preferred to make her own garlands, took the minimum help from the maids, and the taste of her cooking and her singing was eerily similar to that of his mother.
+Kunwar Pratap had unknowingly observed her a lot.

 " Go on, this is my favourite part."